yaseen1994/Interview-Coding-Assignment/README.md

 # Interview-Coding-Assignmnet
-This is to review the coding assignments of candidates This  programming assignment will require you to write a functions in a coding language of your choice.
+This is to review the coding assignments of candidates.
+This  programming assignment will require you to write a functions in a coding language of your choice.
+There are 5 Assignments.
+Complete as many as you can.

 Assignment 1.
 Write a function to read a String input and print it on Console.